 LPD Press is a book publisher whose mission is to share the stories of tradition, faith, history, culture, and art found in the Hispanic Southwest.
 The LPD Press book list includes biographies, histories, art, and research.
 We frequently emphasize the devotional arts of the Southwest.
 Rio Grande Books is a regional book publishing company that features books on Southwestern history and culture.

 Faith and art have always been bound together, especially in the Southwest and the Pueblos and old Hispanic villages of New Mexico.
 LPD Press has built a regional publishing company whose mission is to share the stories of faith, history, culture, and art found in the Hispanic Southwest.
 Rio Grande Books has taken that foundation and has expanded beyond the boundaries of New Mexico and explores the history and culture of the entire Southwest.
 Together, they are recording tradition.

 "Among their books are works on Hispanic pottery and historical works about Archbishop Jean Baptiste Lamy and Frank Applegate, who helped develop the art movement in New Mexico" -- Albuquerque Journal

-Tradición Revista has been a main stay in the regular coverage of the Native American and Hispanic arts and culture of the Southwest.
-In its twelfth year of publication, Tradición Revista is distributed to over 8,000 people across the country who are interested in Native American and Spanish Colonial arts.
+Tradición Revista was a main stay in the regular coverage of the Native American and Hispanic arts and culture of the Southwest.
+For 19 years, Tradición Revista was distributed across the country to people who were interested in Native American and Spanish Colonial arts.
 Over 1.5 million people visit the nmsantos.com website each year seeking many of the same kinds of information.
-The readership includes art historians, artists, museum professionals, anthropologists, gallery owners, book stores, and collectors, as well as many who simply enjoy learning about the arts and culture of the region.
-The magazine regularly features book reviews as well as coverage of current gallery & museum exhibits and shows.